 Don’t stop dreaming

-Elizabeth Blair, Gainsville, Florida
+by Elizabeth Blair, Gainsville, Florida

 Dreaming, doodling and procrastinating are among the most powerful tools an artist owns!
 It’s only when you don’t accept them (and allow for them) that they turn to poison.
 I am by far the most productive artist I know.
 I spend VAST amounts of time doing (what appears to be) absolutely nothing.
 But that wheel-spinning time is an essential part of the process.
 This is something I learned the hard way.
 We are not, after all, machines.
 Give up what you will.
 Fasting is good for the soul, but don’t stop dreaming.

-Jill Badonsky, San Diego, Calif
+by Jill Badonsky, San Diego, CA, USA

 As both artist/writer and Creativity Coach I am aware of the importance of doodling, daydreaming and sometimes even procrastination to the creative process.
 Sometimes procrastination is incubation and in the required cycle of creativity, incubation is natural and so is a little time in-between.